Alfresco/alfresco-ng2-components/docs/tutorials/new-component.md

 # Adding a new component

 By definition, a *component* controls a patch of screen called a *view*.
-For example, individual components define and control menus, tabs, forms, buttons and every simple or complex portion of an application's layout.
+For example, individual components define and control menus, tabs, forms, buttons and every simple or complex portion ofan application's layout.
 In this tutorial, you will learn how to create a component using [Angular CLI](https://cli.angular.io/) within an existing application.

 ## Creating a component